JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 Just not to *leave money on the table*?

-A person cant solve all problems at the same time
+> A person cant solve all problems (even less at the same time).

+5. System > Goals

+Which for me relates with: *More important than the willingness to win, is the willingnes to prepare.*

+How would we reach our goals if we do nothing the move our current state closer to it? ah?

+Kind of resonates with [process](#processes) > result.

 5. Quotes